 Sabah is located on the world’s largest island of Borneo, and with a total area of some 76 000 square km., it is the second largest state in Malaysia and with Sarawak, comprises what is known as East Malaysia.

+Sabah was taken over by the British North Borneo Company in 1881, and became a protectorate of the British Empire with internal affairs still administered by the company in 1888.
+North Borneo was controlled by the Japanese from 1941 to 1946.
+After the war, the Company’s rule ended and it became the colony of North Borneo.
+On 31 August, 1963, it was granted self-government power before it formed the Malaysian federation on 16 September, 1963 along with Malaya, Singapore and Sarawak.
+Since 1963, the state has been known as Sabah.
 Interestingly, the Eastern part of Sabah has been for a long time claimed by the Philippines to form part of that country – even during the reign of Ferdinand Marcos, Philippino maps showed Sabah as being part of Philippine territory.
 The claim apparently originated by a grant from the Sultan of Brunei to the Sultan of Sulu at the beginning of the 18th Century.

+Sukau has become known for its diverse offering of wildlife – including the highest concentration of proboscis monkeys and orang-utans in Malaysia.
+Other wildlife found in the area includes silvered langur, maroon langur and Hose’s or grey langur, long-tailed macaque, pig-tailed macaque, Bornean gibbon, two nocturnal primates – the western tarsier and slow loris and other mammals, including Asian elephant and Sumatran rhinoceros, reptiles such as pythons and crocodiles, and over 200 species of birds.
 Sukau is generally a highlight of any trip to Sabah.
 There are trips on the river each afternoon to see the proboscis monkeys preparing for the night, and sightings of the elephants in the area, not far from the lodge, are quite common.

 Photos copyright to Sabah Tourism